jaranjo/hacking/over-the-wire/bandit/level2.md

 Steps:
 1. Open terminal and enter: `ssh bandit1@bandit.labs.overthewire.org`
 1. When prompted for a password, enter the password you found in the previous level.
+1. `cat ./-`
+1. Copy and/or save the password to log into level 2.